phwd/fbec/readme.md

   - 3303 - Sorry, you have made too many incorrect guesses.
 Please request another code.

   - 3802 - User cannot reblock target so soon after unblocking target
+  - 3953 - Provided application does not belong to the business
   - 3403 - Achievement hasn't been registered for this application.
 See https://developers.facebook.com/docs/howtos/achievements/

   - 3910 - You need permission to edit the details of your Business Manager.
 Please talk to one of your Business Manager admins about changing your role or editing the Business Manager details.